 I have written for the likes of Forbes Travel Guide, the Times of Israel, Matador Network, the Huffington Post, Kathimerini, Tripzilla, and Thought Catalog.
 My main website, High Heels and a Backpack is one of the world’s most popular solo female travel blogs.
 It has over 350,000 monthly readers and exists to encourage women to get out and see the world.

-I relocated to Mexico a year ago after spending the last four and a half years based in Greece (in Athens and on the island of Skopelos).
-At that time, I was well-established as a Greece and Mediterranean Travel Writer.
-I questioned whether it was a good decision to make the move.
+I relocated to Mexico in January 2022 after spending the last four and a half years based in Greece (in Athens and on the island of Skopelos).
+I have been living in Merida ever since.

 However, my love of exploring each and every state of Mexico, and the fun that I have had building this website to share this passion with you, have reassured me that I made the right decision.
 I am based in the city of Merida, the cultural capital of the Yucatan state.